Video Tutorial

 This article will guide you through the Opportunities Overview feature, helping you understand its various views and their significance.
 Step 1: Start by exploring the Opportunities Overview.
 This view displays all open opportunities, their count, and their total current value.

 Step 2: Take note of the first column.
 It provides the opportunity’s name, associated account, current stage, type, total value, expected closure date, creation date, owner, and source.
-If the opportunity was manually created, the source will be marked as ‘satisfied’.
+If the opportunity was manually created, the source will be marked as ‘Statisfy’.
 If it’s integrated with a CRM tool, the source will be ‘CRM’.

 Step 3: Move to the next view, the ‘Open’ view.